ninbura/windows/README.md

 					- this flag must be run via winget in a **non-elvated** instance of powershell to work (see last nuance)
 				- Use this command when winget is being stubborn about versioning, or just stubborn in general.
 					- `--force`
-					- Note that when using `--force` to install an app that's already installed, said app will be re-installed and you may lost some settings previously set in that app.
-Generally app settings are stored in a separate cache, so typically this should just re-install said app & retain said app's settings.
+					- Note that when using `--force` to install an app that's already installed, said app will be re-installed and you may lose some configurations previously set in that app.
+Generally app specific settings/configurations are stored in a separate cache from the install location/data, so typically this should just re-install said app & retain said app's settings/configurations.
 				- examples
 					- `winget install microsoft.dotnet.sdk.6 --force`
 					- `winget install google.chromeremotedesktop --ignore-security-hash`